MehdiElallam/react-form-validation-formik-yup/README.md

-# A simple form validation with ReactJS and Formik (For beginners)
+## _A simple form validation using ReactJS and Formik (For beginners)_

+You will learn :

+- How to validate a simple validation ( type of input , length etc.. )
+- How to do a confirm password
+- Show the errors